Counseling Services in The Woodlands and Montgomery, Texas

 Grief and Bereavement

-If you are grieving, I don’t need to tell you that grief is really hard.
-Unfortunately, I can’t tell you when you’re going to feel better.
-No one can.
-But I can tell you that grieving appropriately will help you learn to accept your new reality.
-You will never “get over” losing your loved one.
-But you will feel better, on your own time and in your own way.
+If you’re grieving, you don’t need me to tell you how hard it is.
+Unfortunately, I can’t promise when you will feel better – no one can.
+What I can offer is the reassurance that grieving in a healthy way will help you adjust to your new reality.
+While you will never “get over” losing a loved one, with time, you will begin to feel better, in your own way and on your own timeline.

-If you love someone who is grieving, please understand that you do not know how they feel, even if you also had a relationship with the deceased.
-Every person on the planet is unique, therefore every relationship is unique.
-You can only understand that they are in pain, not how they feel.
-Please remember that there is no timetable for grief.
-It lasts as long as it lasts and it waxes and wanes, sometimes over very long periods of time.
+If you love someone who is grieving, please recognize that you cannot fully understand their pain, even if you too had a relationship with the deceased.
+Every person and every relationship is unique.
+You can only acknowledge their pain, not truly know how they feel.
+It’s also important to remember that there is no set timetable for grief.
+It lasts as long as it needs to, often ebbing and flowing over long periods.

 Coping with Chronic or Terminal Illness